hydraroot/Setup-Meteor-M-N2-3-with-LRPT-Decoder-and-MeteorGIS/ff.md

 <img src="img/decoder_m2-2.png" alt="" width="686" height="376"><br>

-This version of LRPTDecoder will work with both Meteor M-N2 and Meteor M-N2-2.</p>
+This version of LRPTDecoder will work with Meteor M-N2-3.</p>
 By design, Meteor Demodulator will manage the settings of the decoder and this should reduce the number of settings, that must be done when Meteor changes operating modes.<br>

 Example M2_LRPT_Decoder.ini configuration files for other modes are attached in the archive!<br>